Gen Z - Key Characteristics No.4 - Diligent

 However, I am saying that a contributory factor is that Generation Z works harder and has been more diligent in their studies.

 A further effect of the increased costs of going to university meant that students demanded more from themselves.
 I saw it for myself in the schools I led, and not just in the sixth form.
 Students stayed later, arrived earlier and took more home with them.
-Their focus and desire to succeed grew.
-The messages about the combined impact of technological advances, an uncertain economy and globalisation on their future prospects also cut through.
+Their focus and desire to succeed grew across the school.
+The messages about the combined impact of technological advances, a flatlining economy and globalisation on their future prospects also cut through.

 There is also an element which is a little less savoury.
 This is the idea that as the number of undergraduates from disadvantaged backgrounds has grown, that this would also ‘naturally’ have led to lower outcomes.
 The same applies to those arriving at university with lower grades on entry.
 If anything, the rate of educational progress shown by many of these young people over time is an indication that they are more likely to do well at university.